 It all started around 2013: I was going through a course on Machine Learning by Andrew Ng.

 The practical part of the course depended on GNU Octave (open source math toolkit), but installing it on a Mac was a huge pain.
-I did manage to do it, but noticed that many people on forums complanied about the same thing.
+I did manage to do it, but noticed that many people on forums complained about the same thing.

 So I had a brilliant idea — wouldn’t it be great if Octave was available via SaaS model?
 With fancy features like built in code editor, command line and plots?